ligurio/luzer/README.md

 - `remaining_bytes()` - returns the number of unconsumed bytes in the fuzzer input.

+Learn more about fuzzing with libFuzzer and structure-aware fuzzing using `FuzzedDataProvider`:

+- [libFuzzer Tutorial][libfuzzer-tutorial-url]
-Learn more about structure-aware fuzzing using `FuzzedDataProvider` in a document [How To Split A Fuzzer-Generated Input Into Several ][split-inputs-url].
+- [How To Split A Fuzzer-Generated Input Into Several ][split-inputs-url]

 ## Using Lua custom mutators